nodekit-io/nodekit-darwin/README.md

 ![http://nodekit.io](https://raw.githubusercontent.com/nodekit-io/nodekit/master/docs/images/banner.png?v02)
-*{NK} NodeKit* is the universal, open-source, embedded engine that provides a full Node.js instance inside desktop and mobile applications for OS X, iOS, Android, and Windows.
+*{NK} NodeKit* is the universal, open-source, embedded engine that provides a full Node.js instance inside desktop and mobile applications for macOS, iOS, Android, Fire OS, and Windows.

 For application developers, the backend can be written in pure Node javascript code, the front-end in the architecture of your choice including but not limited to Atom Electron API, Facebook React, Express, etc.)